John Lee Webster

-John Lee Webster was a prominent Nebraska lawyer who, with Andrew Jackson Poppleton, freed Ponca Chief Standing Bear from Army custody in a landmark decision that held the American Indian is a "person" within the meaning of the U.S. Constitution, entitled to its guarantee of due process of law.
-He has been described as one of Nebraska's greatest lawyers.
+John Lee Webster was a prominent Nebraska lawyer who, with Andrew Jackson Poppleton, freed Ponca Chief Standing Bear from Army custody in a landmark decision in which it was held that the American Indian is a "person" within the meaning of the U.S. Constitution, entitled to its guarantee of due process of law.
+Webster has been described as one of Nebraska's greatest lawyers.

 Early years

 John Lee Webster was born in New Rumley, Harrison County, Ohio, March 18, 1847.
 At age 17, he enlisted in the Union army during the Civil War.
 Serving with the 107th Ohio Infantry in the Shenandoah Valley and Washington DC areas, he was a member of a gun crew in the heavy artillery at Fort Simpson, Virginia, across the Potomac River from Washington, when it was feared that Confederate General Robert E. Lee would capture the city.
 Webster also saw service at Harper's Ferry and near Richmond.
 After the war, Webster enrolled at Mount Union College, Ohio, and graduated in law from Washington College, Pennsylvania.